Uniform Construction Code

 Act 95 of 2005: An act providing requirements to be imposed on uncertified buildings by the Department (uncertified commercial buildings in opt-out municipalities and state-owned buildings) and by municipalities that have opted to enforce the Uniform Construction Code (uncertified buildings in their jurisdiction).

 Act 108 of 2006: An act excluding from UCC requirements, the installation of aluminum or vinyl siding on existing residential and commercial buildings; allowing a code administrator to act in place of a lumber grading and inspection agency for lumber used in residential buildings; extending the religious exemption to include lumber or wood provisions applicable to single family homes and one-room school houses; and, relieving coal-fired residential boilers from the requirement that they carry an ASME stamp.

 Act 157 of 2006: An act exempting mushroom growing houses; establishing additional requirements for appeals boards; establishing additional requirements pertaining to residential building permit applications and inspections; exempting work on equipment owned by public service agencies; establishing requirements related to code interpretations; creating additional requirements for municipal UCC change ordinances; allowing a code administrator to act in place of a lumber grading agency (for residential construction); establishing a religious exemption for plumbing requirements; and, increasing the building permit surcharge to $4.00, of which $2.00 will be utilized for contractor training.

 Act 9 of 2007: An act specifying that residential concrete and masonry foundation walls shall be constructed in accordance with:

-The act also exempts pole barns from all UCC requirements, with the exception of electrical requirements, if constructed on agricultural fairgrounds and used for agricultural and public display purposes.
+The act also exempts pole barns from all UCC requirements, except for electrical requirements, if constructed on agricultural fairgrounds and used for agricultural and public display purposes.

-Act 45 (with all amendments up to and including those made in Act 106 of 2008)
+Act 45 (with all amendments up to and including the most recent amendments)